 Back in early 2016 I published an article entitled, “Cross-marketing Your Legal Practice” to explain the importance of cross-marketing legal services as a value-add for your existing clients.
 In reviewing that article I’ve identified a few additional pointers that I believe would round out the conversation and help you get real traction in the very important area of business development.
+For instance, if you are in need of financial help within your business, you can learn more about how to get that funding over at l3funding.com, read below how you can additionally help your business grow.
 There are three key components to success when trying to proactively cross-market your firm.

 #1: Know what your firm does and who you feel comfortable referring.

 Before running out to cross-sell your firm, stop and think for a minute.
 What practice areas do we do that are most closely related to my practice area?
 If you are an estate planning Orange County attorney, for example, wouldn’t the obvious cross-marketing opportunity be with your tax group, real estate group or family law group in California?
 While you should be open to all practice areas, there may be a few that are more on the nose.
 As an estate planner, you are just less likely to run into class action, IP or big PI cases than other attorneys.
 Once you’ve determined what areas to focus on, search out and meet with the attorneys you may be sharing clients with.

 Now, some of the grumbles I hear from attorneys about cross-marketing relates to a few potential pitfalls that may occur during the process.
 For example, giving a matter to your partner who, unbeknownst to you, may do a lousy job or poorly communicate with clients.
 Another concern might be your partner potentially stealing your client away from you.
 Now, while these things happen from time to time, your first job before focusing on the cross-sell is. to really “VET” the lawyers with whom you will be bringing in on your client deals.